hkgnobody/mcp-for-splunk/README.md

 >
 > - **Docker** (Option 1): Full stack with Splunk, Traefik, MCP Inspector - recommended if Docker is installed
 > - **Local** (Option 2): Lightweight FastMCP server only - for users without Docker

+> Stopping services:
+> - `uv run mcp-server --stop` stops only this project's compose services (dev/prod/splunk).
+It does not stop the Docker engine.

 > Note on Splunk licensing: When using the `so1` Splunk container, you must supply your own Splunk Enterprise license if required.
 The compose files include a commented example mount:
 > `# - ./lic/splunk.lic:/tmp/license/splunk.lic:ro`.
 Create a `lic/` directory and mount your license file, or add the license via the Splunk Web UI after startup.